rlite/rlite/README.md

     127.0.0.1       localhost.localdomain   localhost
     ::1             localhost.localdomain   localhost
-    8.12.97.231     xyz-abc--
+    8.12.97.231     xyz.abc
-    8.12.97.230     asd-63--
+    8.12.97.230     asd63

-In this example, the IP 8.12.97.231 is mapped to an application called xyz|abc, while the IP 8.12.97.230 is mapped to another application called asd|63.
+In this example, the IP 8.12.97.231 is mapped to an application called xyz.abc, while the IP 8.12.97.230 is mapped to another application called asd63.
 This means that this shim UDP implements a tunnel between two nodes.
-The first endpoint node has a network interface configured with the address 8.12.97.231 (with some netmask), and a RINA application called xyz|abc can register to the local shim UDP IPCP.
-The other endpoint node has a network interface configured with the address 8.12.97.232, and a RINA application called asd|63 can register to the local shim UDP IPCP.
+The first endpoint node has a network interface configured with the address 8.12.97.231 (with some netmask), and a RINA application called xyz.abc can register to the local shim UDP IPCP.
+The other endpoint node has a network interface configured with the address 8.12.97.232, and a RINA application called asd63 can register to the local shim UDP IPCP.

 Note that while an IP address corresponds to one and only one application name, an application name may correspond to multiple IP addresses.
 This